 3. Old Age

-Heating units were never designed to last forever.
+Heating equipment were never designed to last until the end of time.
 Better, more efficient systems are coming out all the time.
-But how long should your heating unit last?
+But how long should your unit last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old furnaces operate at an efficiency of just 65% or poorer!
 A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your checkbook.

 4. Excessive Noise

-If you need to raise your voice to talk because your heater is so loud, that could be a sign that your duct system is undersized and too much air is being pushed through too small an opening.
+If you are having to raise your voice to talk because your heater is too loud, that could be a indicator that your duct system is undersized and too much air is being pushed through too small an opening.

 Other noises like squealing, jolting, clanking, or banging could be signs of a mechanical issue.
 It could be as simple as a worn belt, but it may mean an internal component of your unit has loosened or come completely separated.